-The camera sends video frames to the shear computer, a rack mounted Eurotech Apollo, at 30Hz.
-This computer has a 1.8MHz Pentium M processor, 512MB of RAM and a 40GB hard disk.
-It also has a built-in IEEE1394 interface (one reason it was chosen) although a wide variety of interface cards in a standard PC would also be expected to work.
+The camera sends video frames to the shear computer, a rack mounted Arcom Apollo, at 30Hz.
+This computer has a built-in IEEE1394 interface (one reason it was chosen) but a wide variety of interface cards in a standard PC would also be expected to work.
 For each frame, the computer calculates the position of the laser spot relative to a fiducial position using a centroiding algorithm (see Section 3).
-The result is then sent via ethernet and a Wi-Fi link (described in document INT-406-VEN-0112, "Trolley Electronics Design Description") to the delay line trolley computer, where it is converted into analog tip and tilt signals for the piezoelectrically driven secondary mirror on the catseye.
+The result is then sent via ethernet and a Wi-Fi link to the delay line trolley computer, where it is converted into analog tip and tilt signals for the piezoelectrically driven secondary mirror on the catseye.
 The effect of tilting this mirror is to change the shear of the return metrology beam such that it cancels the shear introduced by the pipe.

 As the incoming science beam is parallel to the metrology beam and traverses the same optical system, its shear also gets corrected even though no science beam light is diverted into the shear camera.
-However, as the foci of the two beams on the secondary mirror are potentially the same there is a risk that scattered metrology light will contaminate the science beam.
-Hence wedges will be placed at the metrology input and output of the catseye to tilt the beam and shift the metrology focus position on the secondary.
+However, as the foci of the two beams on the secondary mirror are potentially the same there is a risk that metrology light will contaminate the science beam.
+Hence wedges are placed at the metrology input and output of the catseye to tilt the beam and shift the metrology focus position on the secondary.
 Again, this occurs without loss of science beam light.